mobify/bellows/README.md

 ##### singleItemOpen

+default: `false`

-When set to 'true' will force only one item open at a time.
+When set to `true` will force only one item open at a time.

 ```js
 $('.bellows').bellows({